 --digest <string> Prevent changes if current configuration file has different SHA256 digest.
 This can be used to prevent concurrent modifications.

 proxmox-tape key restore [OPTIONS]

-Restore encryption key from tape (read password from stdin)
+Restore encryption key from tape or from a backup file/string (reads password from stdin)